Raku native types

 str can only be used from version 6.d.

-These native types can also be used as attributes, and they can be used as bound targets, for instance in submethods like
+These native types can also be used as attributes in classes, and as such they can be used as bound targets, for instance in submethods like

 What has been mentioned about types with native representation also applies here; they will be auto-boxed to Raku types and will not be boundable.
 However, these types, which are listed in the table below, have the characteristic of being usable in NativeCall functions.